Cherenkov Example

 gstreamer

-The gstreamer option allows select the name and format of the output.
+The gstreamer option selects the output name and format.
 Run gemc help gstreamer to check its documentation:

 -gstreamer=<sequence> ......: define a gstreamer output